Cornish Rex vs. Devon Rex: What’s the Difference?

 FAQs

-3. Do Cornish Rex or Devon Rex cats shed?
+1. Do cats of the Cornish Rex or Devon Rex breeds lose hair?

-Yes, both breeds shed, but much less than cats with regular fur.
-Their coats are fine and sparse, so shedding is minimal compared to other cats.
+Yes, both breeds shed, but not as much as cats with normal fur.
+Because their coats are fine and thin, they don’t shed as much as other cats.

-5. Which breed is easier to care for?
+3. Which breed is the easiest to care for?

 Leave a Comment